 It is not only a requisite in many industries but also a way to build customer trust and loyalty.
 For example—many customers today are interested in the manufacturing processes.
 They want to know if the company they are making a purchase with, is concerned about the environment or not.

 So you must share such relevant information whenever possible.

-Similarly, you can also keep them updated on the pricing of your products to curb the problem of fake or pirated products in the market.
+Similarly, you can also keep them updated on the pricing of your products.
+This will help you curb the problem of counterfeit products in the market.
 And QR Codes are being used for such use cases already.

 For example, the Department of Pharmaceuticals (India) announced the addition of QR Codes on medicines.
 This was done to promote transparency in the industry.

 An official from the Department of Pharmaceuticals said: